 Iran was, basically, our enemy, because friends don’t kidnap friends.

-Ronald Reagan contacted the leaders of Iraq prior to his election promising them a much better deal if they’d hold off hostage negotiations until after the election.
+Ronald Reagan contacted the leaders of Iran prior to his election promising them a much better deal if they’d hold off hostage negotiations until after the election.

 Then came one of America’s most shameful scandals, the Iran-Contra affair.
 Put briefly, we traded guns for hostages and financed death squads in Central America.

 In Central America, we were going after “commies.”

 It’s ironic, not to mention shameful, that every time we say we’re going after commies, we end up subjugating, suppressing, and murdering innocent men, women, and children, while propping up and supporting corrupt dictators.
 And don’t ask me how, but in the end, the wealthy in America make money out of these crimes against humanity.

 Reagan was never prosecuted for these horrendous crimes, because presidents seem to be above the law.

 Next we have the Bush/Cheney administration, although historians might just refer to it as the Cheney/Bush administration since it was Cheney and his cabal of Neo-Cons who seemed to be running things back then.

 During those years, America engaged in international crimes that should have stood the entire administration up before the Hague.
 We invaded a country that was not a threat to us, starting an illegal war.
 We stole their oil (yes, soldier testimony backs up that crime), and we engaged in Extraordinary Rendition and torture.
 One of the DOJ’s attorneys, John Yoo wrote the infamous Torture Memos referring to the Geneva Conventions provisions as outdated and “quaint.”